sequentech/documentation/docs/general/guides/electoral-board-ceremonies/electoral-board-ceremonies.md

 ## Opening Ceremony

-In this ceremony, each election authority will upload the share of the private keys for the election and the keys will be restored to the election authority servers.
+In this ceremony, each election authority will upload their share of the private keys for the election and the keys will be restored to the election authority servers.
 Note that this action can only be launched if the election is configured with `election_board_ceremony` set to `true`, after the voting period is stopped, and that the tally cannot be started before this ceremony is successfully completed.

 In order to start the ceremony, go to the election Dashboard and click on `Launch opening ceremony` under the `Actions` button.
 This will launch a modal:

 ![Opening Ceremony Intro modal](./assets/oc-1-intro.png)

+At the top you can see the number of steps required to complete the ceremony.
 Each election authority will need to complete the following steps:

 * Login into the election authority account.
 The administrator of the Sequent servers must provide the user/password for the election authority.